 be accepted on June4 with transmissions to medical schools on June

-up to three individual letters of recommendation from
+Students will submit up to three individual letters of

-letter must be from a faculty who has taught a non-science
+courses and one letter must be from a faculty who has taught a

-course.
-However, each school has specific numbers of letters
+non-science course.
+However, each school has specific numbers

-that they will accept and has rules about how many must be from
+of letters that they will accept and has rules about how many must

-science or non-science.
-Check with the specific school's
+be from science or non-science.
+Check with the specific

-determine which letters need to be sent to which school.
+school's website to determine which letters need to be sent to